Monteverde Cloud Forest Reserve: 1960s: Attention from biologists

-The 1970s, Conservation Efforts Mount
+1970s: Mounting conservation efforts

-The years went by, and in 1972 a young graduate student, George Powell, visited the Tropical Science Center (TSC) in San José.
+In 1972, a young graduate student, George Powell, visited the Tropical Science Center (TSC) in San José.
 He lived in Monteverde while doing doctoral research on the birds of the area, and he found that the fauna and habitats were ideal for research purposes.

 Amazed by the extraordinary biological richness of the cloud forests, including the habitat of the endemic golden toad, and alarmed by the depredation caused by hunters and land squatters, Powell received a promise from the Guacimal Land Company that they would donate 328 ha of land, if he could form or find a civic association that would sponsor him in taking over the property.
 George used his personal funds to buy out several of the squatters, hoping to establish a small biological preserve in the region.

 At the time, there were few national parks in Costa Rica, and the TSC had a program to create private preserves for research and biological education, where each preserve would represent a different ecological area of the country.
 Immediately, the TSC became interested in Powell's offer and started the process that led to the acquisition of the 328 ha in April 1973.
 The cost of the farm was a symbolic 1 colón (less than USD $1).